UDL-TF/TF2Chart/README.md

 ### Permissions Enforcement

+**Important:** The `permissionsInit` container, `merger` (stitcher), and `merger.watcher` containers **must run as root** (`runAsUser: 0`) to properly change file ownership via `chown`.
+These containers are configured to run as root by default in `values.yaml`, even if the pod has a restrictive `podSecurityContext`.

+If files are showing incorrect ownership (e.g., `65532:65532` instead of `1000:1000`), verify that:

+1. The init containers are not being blocked by pod security policies
+2. The `securityContext` for these containers has not been overridden to run as non-root
+3. The merger and watcher containers have `runAsUser: 0` set

 `permissionsInit` now supports dual-phase execution and continuous ownership fixes so the merged `/tf` tree always stays writable by SteamCMD (UID 1000) even after overlays add new files.

 ```yaml